a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 )
 ```

 `"User"` is the name of the API Model, and this value will be used to identify the JSON object in the Swagger UI page.
-Please read <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html" target="_blank">the Flask-RESTPlus documentation</a> for detailed examples of creating API models.
+Please read <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html" target="_blank">the Flask-RESTx documentation</a> for detailed examples of creating API models.
 Basically, an API model is a dictionary where the keys are the names of attributes on the object that we need to serialize, and the values are a class from the `fields` module that formats the value of the attibute on the object to ensure that it can be safely included in the HTTP response.

 Any other attributes of the object are considered private and will not be included in the JSON.
 If the name of the attribute on the object is different than the name that you wish to use in the JSON, specify the name of the attribute on the object using the `attribute` parameter, which is what we are doing for `registered_on` in the code above (**Line 22**).